 Pimentel chaired and served on many boards, panels and presidential commissions and committees; their work included investigations into solar power, genetically engineered organisms, soil conservation, malaria prevention, Earth’s capacity to support human populations, environmentally harmful chemicals and environmental refugees.
 He served as president of the Rachel Carson Council, and on the boards of the National Geographic Society and the National Academy of Sciences.

-He was elected to the Audubon Society, the American Institute of Biological Sciences and the National Academy of Sciences.
+He was elected to the Audubon Society and the American Institute of Biological Sciences.
 In 2007, the University of Massachusetts, Amherst, awarded him an honorary doctorate.

 Pimentel is survived by his wife of 70 years, Marcia, and three children.